pkotoucek/phpmailer-gmail-with-XOAUTH2/README.md

 ## 3. PREREQ:

-Create your project with [Google](https://github.com/PHPMailer/PHPMailer/wiki/Using-Gmail-with-XOAUTH2) You will need complete your API, do not continue with token part from this link, as will be done in step6 bellow:
+Create your project with [Google](https://github.com/PHPMailer/PHPMailer/wiki/Using-Gmail-with-XOAUTH2) You will need complete your API (in my case named as PHPMAILER), do not continue with token part from this link, as will be done in step6 bellow:
 Make note about:
 'clientId'
 'client secret'